 Our multisensory writing program engages students to actively participate in a process or activity.
 By doing this, they will learn to generate ideas so that they can springboard from their experience when faced with a blank sheet of paper.
 Using software to assist with the writing process, the student then concentrates on the mechanics of writing.
 They will practice writing a variety of paragraphs using criteria and templates that they can build on and continue to hone their writing skills.
 Students will learn these skills in a step-by-step, systematic format.

 We offer individualized multi-sensory 1:1 math instruction.
 We can structure the lesson to best suit your child’s learning needs.
 Many students struggle with the language component of learning mathematics.
 Our assessment can identify language based struggles students may have in math.
 Focus on math foundations or homework support can all be incorporated into each student’s plan.

 Assisted Technology & Keyboarding

 Direct instruction is necessary to adequately master keyboarding skills.
-We use a multisensory approach to teaching keyboarding that is fun and effective.
+We use a multisensory approach to teach keyboarding that is fun and effective.

 One on one individual keyboarding sessions can be incorporated into a student’s daily lesson if they are enrolled in one of our programs.